inbravo/travel/june-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190601_212902.jpg)

 ##  Hazaratbal
 *	Back to Srinagar to get my machine fixed.
-In search of a mechanic arrived at [Hazaratbal Shrine](https://en.wikipedia.org/wiki/Hazratbal_Shrine)
+Searching for mechanic around [Hazaratbal Shrine](https://en.wikipedia.org/wiki/Hazratbal_Shrine)
 *	Hazaratbal is situated on the Dal Lakes northern bank.
 The shrine is believed to have Mohammad Sahibs hair
 *	After getting a temporary fix, which i will later realize as my mistake, restarted for Sonamarg
 *	Reached at Sonamarg Entry point.
 Plan is to reach Kargil today after passing Sonamarg and Zozilla pass